gmp26/site/sources/resources/widget_lib/markdown.md

 ````
 # Intro to Markdown

-Content for CEMP is written in _markdown_.
+Content for CMEP is written in _markdown_.
 This is a way of providing
 formatting information to the layout engines without too much visual 'noise'.
 Below are examples of the markdown we encourage, with some advice about how to
 use it.